Reviews

 Domino is 36,5 cm high, 27,5 cm wide, and 13 kg two-way active speaker with the manufacturer’s own 200 mm (8-inch) coaxial driver in a 12 liter sealed cabinet.
 It’s a two-way because, according to the manufacturer, the best dynamic woofers can work nowadays easily also in the mid-range, and when correctly implemented, a 2-way speaker is sufficient to cover all the 10 octaves of music just like multi-ways – but at lower cost.
 The driver is coaxial because for Philippe Robin, just like for many other French audio enthusiasts, a coaxial driver is still the best way to emulate the theoretical ideal: a full-range point-source widebandwidth speaker (ie. one-way).

 And Domino is closed/sealed because bass reflex, despite its popularity, produces an “uncontrollable bass response”, which according to Robin should have nothing to do with Hi-Fi speaker.
 For him, the movement of the woofer cone can only be controlled accurately enough in a closed cabinet.
-For those who doubt, Philippe Robin recommends Grimm Audio’s Robert-H Munnig Schmidt’s article “Why Bassreflex is not Suitable for Low-Frequency Musical Sound Reproduction” from 2017 (available on the net).
+For those who hesitate, Philippe Robin recommends Grimm Audio’s Robert-H Munnig Schmidt’s article “Why Bassreflex is not Suitable for Low-Frequency Musical Sound Reproduction” from 2017 (available on the net).
 The article resembles Esa Meriläinen’s book in that it shows how loudspeaker industry, for purely commercial reasons, works against better technical knowledge.

 COAXIAL ELEMENT AND AMPLIFIERS